nhthanh0809/mybiography_src/content/publication/SISE/index.md

 ---

-Our paper has been submitted to the 35th AAAI Conference on Artificial Intelligence (**AAAI-21**) and is currently under review.
+Our paper has been published virtually at the 35th AAAI Conference on Artificial Intelligence (**AAAI-21**).

-**All figures and content published here are owned by the authors at the Multimedia Laboratory at the University of Toronto and the AI Division of LG Science Park.**
+**All figures and content published here are owned by the authors at the Multimedia Laboratory at the University of Toronto and LG AI Research**